ballerina-platform/ballerina-dev-website/learn/user-guide/why-ballerina/reliable-and-maintainable.md

 string:toBytes("ballerina.io");
 ```

 However, you can explicitly ignore a return value of an expression by assigning the result of the expressions to `_;`.
-This is like an implicitly-declared variable of the `any` type that cannot be referenced.
+This is like an implicitly declared variable of the `any` type that cannot be referenced.

 ```ballerina
 // Ok